KShervington-UCF/dt_auto_seg_system/README.md

 7. Execute `modules\classification\classify_images.py` to create a classification report

 > Road segmentation instruction to be added.
 Essentially you take output of classification module and raw images as input.
 Parse classification output to segment corresponding images in raw set of images.

+For object segmentation, a new environment had to be created because the `iopath` version required for detectron2 conflicted with SAM2.
+After performing the standard project setup, I followed the instructions [here](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to **Build Detectron2 from Source**.
+Specific package versions can be found in the corresponding `requirements.txt` file.